The Anti-Bribery and Anti-Corruption Review: Venezuela

 Since August 2017, there have been two parallel legislative bodies in Venezuela: the National Assembly (the National Assembly), elected in December 2015, and the National Constituent Assembly (NCA), elected in July 2017.
 In practice, the authorities have implemented and enforced the decisions taken by the NCA, and the Venezuelan Supreme Court of Justice has acknowledged the legal power and authority of the NCA to issue acts with the force of law.
 This issue is debatable and there are reasonable arguments to claim the unconstitutionality and illegality of the actions performed by the NCA.
 This has brought up constant conflict between the National Assembly and the NCA to the point where the Venezuelan Supreme Court of Justice has overthrown practically every piece of legislation passed by the National Assembly.

 In October 2016, the National Assembly approved in first discussion a project for the Law against Corruption and for the Safeguard of the Public Patrimony.
-To date, neither the National Assembly nor the NCA have passed this legislative initiative.
+To date, neither the National Assembly nor the NCA has passed this legislative initiative.
 The National Assembly drafted this project based on the current Anti-Corruption Law.
-Its main features include: (1) the obligation for hierarchic authorities to publish a quarterly report on the administration of the public assets granted to them; (2) the creation of a public access system administered by the Ministry of Public Affairs containing information on ongoing cases, reports and sanctions of public officials; and (3) the inclusion of foreign bribery as an offence.18
+Its main features include:

 Other laws affecting the response to corruption